adam-maj/robotics/README.md

 # Overview

-Riding the tailwinds of recent progress in deep learning, robotics has again regained the spotlight, with companies like [Optimus](https://www.tesla.com/we-robot), [Figure](https://www.figure.ai/), and [1x](https://www.1x.tech/) deploying hundreds of millions of dollars (see: [Figure raises $675M](https://www.prnewswire.com/news-releases/figure-raises-675m-at-2-6b-valuation-and-signs-collaboration-agreement-with-openai-302074897.html), [1x raises $100M](https://www.1x.tech/discover/1x-secures-100m-in-series-b-funding)) to develop general-purpose humanoids.
+Riding the tailwinds of recent progress in deep learning, robotics has again regained the spotlight, with companies like [Optimus](https://www.tesla.com/we-robot), [Figure](https://www.figure.ai/), and [1x](https://www.1x.tech/) deploying hundreds of millions of dollars (see: [Figure raises $675M](https://www.prnewswire.com/news-releases/figure-raises-675m-at-2-6b-valuation-and-signs-collaboration-agreement-with-openai-302074897.html), [1x raises $100M](https://www.1x.tech/discover/1x-secures-100m-in-series-b-funding)) to develop general-purpose humanoids, and others like [Physical Intelligence](https://www.physicalintelligence.company/) and [Skild](https://www.skild.ai/) raising large rounds (see: [Physical Intelligence raised $400M](https://www.reuters.com/technology/artificial-intelligence/robot-ai-startup-physical-intelligence-raises-400-mln-bezos-openai-2024-11-04/), [Skild raises $300M](https://www.skild.ai/blogs/announcing-our-300m-series-a)) to develop robotics foundational models.

-Given recent hype, twitter sentiment, venture narratives, and recent demos (see: [Tesla Optimus](https://www.youtube.com/watch?v=cpraXaw7dyc), [Figure 02](https://www.youtube.com/watch?v=0SRVJaOg9Co), [Figure 02 + OpenAI](https://www.youtube.com/watch?v=Sq1QZB5baNw), [1x NEO](https://www.youtube.com/watch?v=bUrLuUxv9gE)), it may seem like fully autonomous humanoids are right around the corner.
+Given all the hype, twitter sentiment, venture narratives, and recent demos (see: [Tesla Optimus](https://www.youtube.com/watch?v=cpraXaw7dyc), [Figure 02](https://www.youtube.com/watch?v=0SRVJaOg9Co), [Figure 02 + OpenAI](https://www.youtube.com/watch?v=Sq1QZB5baNw), [1x NEO](https://www.youtube.com/watch?v=bUrLuUxv9gE)), it may seem like fully autonomous humanoids are right around the corner.
 I originally anticipated that they might arrive within the next 2-3 years.

 However, as I went farther into my deep dive, I noticed that **the technical realities of current robotics progress point to a very different future than what current narratives suggest.**

-To see this realistic future of the robotics industry, we'll first need to understand the series of innovations that have gotten the industry to where it is today.
+To see this realistic future of the robotics industry, we'll first need to understand the series of innovations that have gotten robotics technology to its current state.

 Then, we'll use this to explore the answers to the following questions: